 You probably don’t realize it, but your dog’s kidneys are much like your own kidneys.
 Healthy kidneys are used to dissolve, filter, and expel toxins in the body every time your dog pees.
 Just like your body produces toxins all day long, your dog’s body does too.

 When a dog has healthy kidneys, they produce a urine that is highly concentrated.
 This means that copious amounts of toxins are being flushed and filtered through your dog’s kidneys, using (by comparison) a small amount of water.
-However, with a deceased kidney that is no longer functioning properly, increasing amounts of water are required to excrete the same amount of toxins.
+However, with a diseased kidney that is no longer functioning properly, increasing amounts of water are required to excrete the same amount of toxins.

 When your dog seems to become overly thirsty without satiation, it can be a sign that their kidneys are damaged.
-Your dog’s excessive thirst is because your dog is unable to keep up with drinking the amount of water needed to flush out the toxins.
+Your dog’s increased thirst is because your dog is unable to keep up with drinking the amount of water needed to flush out the toxins.
 As a result, toxin levels elevate within the bloodstream.